cagov/data-infrastructure/docs/data/footprints.md

 [this gist](https://gist.github.com/fennisreed/d7cd238a92c197b5117581caa03317ae),
 and examples for how to use them to filter them from other datasets can be found in [this gist](https://gist.github.com/ian-r-rose/767c1f28d33cba13e4219c6f3ae139b0).

+The above ArcGIS Pro toolbox also includes an option for filtering errors of inclusion using the same process.

 ## Links